manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 02 : Lab 01: Provision Azure relational database services.md

 In this exercise, you'll set up Azure Database for PostgreSQL

-1. Open Edge Browser and log in to the Azure portal.
-When prompted, use the credentials provided within the Environment Details tab of the lab guide.

-2. In the portal, select Create a resource from the upper left-hand corner.
-Select Databases, then select Azure Database for PostgreSQL.
+1. On the Azure portal, select **Create a resource** from the upper left-hand corner.

+2. Select Databases, then select Azure Database for PostgreSQL.

     ![create postgre database](media/create-postgresql-database.png "create postgre database")

-3. You will be presented with the choice of a **Single server** or **Hyperscale**.
-Select Create for the Single server option
+3. On **Select Azure Database for PostgreSQL deployment option** page, Select **Single Server** then click on **Create**.

     ![select postgre service](media/postgresql-service-select.png "select postgre service")

+4. On pop-up of **Consider creating flexible server**, Select **No - Create single server**.

-4. Use these values to start filling out the form.
+5. Use these values to start filling out the form.

     | Setting | Value  |
     | --- | --- |